Rodrick0209/ISEP-SEM4PI-23-24/docs/SprintB/us2002/readme.md

 ## 1. Context

-This task, identified as "US 2002", is part of the job application management system.
-The context for this task involves enabling operators, specifically those acting as administrators, to register job applications for candidates and import associated files.
-This functionality ensures that operators can efficiently manage the application process and access relevant candidate data.
-Additionally, integrating with the Application File Bot ensures seamless file processing and storage in a shared location, facilitating collaboration and data access across the system.
+This task, identified as "US 2002", is part of the Operator Management feature.
+The goal of this task is to allow the operator to register application of candidates by importing automatically from files that candidate send by email and were processed by the system.

 ## 2. Requirements

-**US 1000a** As Administrator, I want to be able to register users of the backoffice.
+**US 2002**As Operator, I want to register an application of a candidate for a job opening and import all files received.

 **Dependencies/References:**

-- Alternatively this can be achieved by a bootstrap process
+- Import the data from the file that was processed by the Application File Bot in Req 2001.
+The files should be kept in the shared folder, but the Backoffice application needs to know the references to the file locations.

 ## 3. Analysis

 ## Client Meeting

-- The Password should be automatically generated and sent to the users, but this last part is out of scope for this project.
-- The password must correspond to the password policy of the company.
+- The Operator registers the application.
+For this, it is the Operator who initiates the process, but the system must import the data resulting from the Application File Bot in an "automatic" way.
+- US2002 is for import of the applications from the data iin the files produced by the application file bot.
+If the candidate does not exist, it should be created.
+I think there is no registration of a candidate by the admin.

 ## Business Rules

-- This US is directly related to the users of the backoffice.
-- To add users of the backOffice, the user must be of the admin type.
-- The user must have an email, name, and password.
-- All the fields must be validated and the password must be generated according to the company's password policy.
+- The operator must create applications by files processed by the Application File Bot.
+- The candidate must be created if it does not exist.
-- The user must be created in the enable state.
+- The operator must be able to import the data from the files processed by the Application File Bot.
-- Can't exist two users with the same email.

 ## 4. Design